PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Our Dataset

 \subsection{Data Collection}

 Our dataset provides RGB images in real field conditions recorded by an UAV equipped with a high-resolution camera that captures imagery of the field.
 For recording the data, we employed a DJI M600 and used the PhaseOne iXM-100 camera with a $\SI{80}{\mm}$ RSM prime lens mounted on a gimbal to obtain {motion-stabilized} RGB images at a resolution of ${\SI{11664}{\pixel} \times \SI{8750}{\pixel}}$.
 The UAV was flying at a height of approx.~$\SI{21}{\metre}$, resulting in a GSD of $\SI{1}{\mm\per\pixel}$.
 For covering the entire field, we use the DJI Ground Station Pro app to plan a flight that covers the field row-wise.
 We set the forward overlap between consecutive images by motion vector at $\SI{75}{\percent}$ and the side overlap between images placed in neighboring rows at $\SI{50}{\percent}$.
-Each image is geo-referenced by using the on-board GPS.
+Each image is geo-referenced by using the on-board GNSS.

 We performed three missions roughly a week apart to capture different growth stages of the plants.
-More specifically, we performed the flights on May 15, May 26, and June 6 in 2020. \change{Additionally, we used the same sensor setup to record images at four different points in time in 2021 on a different field: May 20, May 28, June 1, and June 10.} As the data was captured in the open field, we have a variety of different lighting conditions with sunny and also overcast weather, as shown in \cref{fig:growth_stages}, which significantly changes the visual appearance of the plants.
+More specifically, we performed the flights on May 15, May 26, and June 6 in 2020.
+Additionally, we used the same sensor setup to record images at four different points in time in 2021 on a different field: May 20, May 28, June 1, and June 10.
+As the data was captured in the open field, we have a variety of different lighting conditions with sunny and also overcast weather, as shown in \cref{fig:growth_stages}, which significantly changes the visual appearance of the plants.

-From the approximately $\SI{1300}{\meter\squared}$ sugar beets field, we selected eight crop rows that were covered by the recording mission.
-To have a clear spatial separation between the train and test set, we selected four crop rows for extracting training images, two crop rows for validation, and two crop rows for testing purposes as shown in \cref{fig:row_structure}. \change{The additional data recorded in 2021 is only included in the test set to evaluate also the performance in a setting of an unseen field with the same crop but potentially different weeds.}
+From the approximately $\SI{1 300}{\meter\squared}$ sugar beets field located at the Campus Klein-Altendorf farm between Meckenheim and Rheinbach, Germany (50$^\circ$37'.51N, 6$^\circ$59'.32E), we selected eight crop rows that were covered by the recording mission.
+To have a clear spatial separation between the train and test set, we selected four crop rows for extracting training images, two crop rows for validation, and two crop rows for testing purposes as shown in \cref{fig:row_structure}.
+Additional data recorded in 2021 is only included in the test set to evaluate also the performance in a setting of an unseen field with the same crop but potentially different weeds.